bless4/webhtml/README.md

 # webhtml
-This is an html5 website without any css3 this web is build only with html5
+This is an html5 website with some css3